Weightlifting

 Which are the best shoes for weightlifting?

-The techniques of weightlifting are best achieved with a shoe which is designed with weightlifting techniques in mind.
+The techniques of weightlifting are best achieved with a shoe that is designed with weightlifting techniques in mind.
 Look for a firm-soled shoe.
 A shoe with a small heel.
 A shoe with a somewhat flexible forefoot.
 A shoe with a stable construction that encourages stability throughout the entire lift.
-These attributes in a shoe will encourage a beginner in weightlifting technique and are imperative for an athlete with advanced weightlifting technique.
+These attributes in a shoe will encourage a beginner in weightlifting techniques and are imperative for an athlete with advanced weightlifting techniques.

 Reebok